PyJobShop/PyJobShop/docs/source/dev/resources.rst

 Resources
 =========

-Below is a list of useful resources for OR-Tools and CP Optimizer.
+Below is a list of useful resources for OR-Tools and CP Optimizer, which may come handy when developing PyJobShop.

 OR-Tools
 --------